Sport in Malaysia

 Sports in Malaysia are an important part of Malaysian culture.
 Sports in Malaysia are popular from both the participation and spectating aspect.
 Malaysians from different walks of life join in a wide variety of sports for recreation as well as for competition.
 In the broadest definition of sports—physical exercise of all sorts—the four most popular recreational sports among the general population of Malaysia are exercise walking, aerobic exercise, strength training, and running.
 Other most popular sports are bicycling, swimming, climbing, camping, bowling, hiking, fishing, scuba diving and paragliding.

-In the spectating aspect, the spectator sports with most fans are association football, field hockey, rugby union, badminton, volleyball, handball, basketball and mixed martial arts.
+In the spectating aspect, the spectator sports with most fans are association football, cricket, field hockey, rugby union, handball and mixed martial arts.
 Malaysia has hosted several major sports events including the Commonwealth Games in 1998.

 Individual sports

 Outdoor sports

 In the broadest definition of sports—physical exercise of all sorts—the four most popular recreational sports among the general population of Malaysia are exercise walking, aerobic exercise, strength training, and running.
 Most Malaysians live in housing areas with amenities such as public parks, pedestrian zone, health clubs and sport complexes nearby.

 Other popular sports are bicycling, swimming, climbing, camping, bowling, hiking and fishing.
 Scuba diving is another recreation, particularly around the southeastern region of Sabah (on the island of Borneo).
 Paragliding was recently introduced sport in Malaysia.